tymothytym/dateSquirrel/readme.md

 ## Why this exists

-`<input type="date">` is good now, and you should usually just use it.
-Two things it still cannot do:
+`<input type="date">` is pretty good now and you should usually just use it.
+Two (and a half) things it still cannot do:

 - **Pick a year and month without a day.** There is no natively supported "month" control, and a day grid is the wrong shape for "reporting month" or "card expiry".
+Boring?
+Yes.
+Useful in forms?
+Also, sadly, yes.
-- **Drill down through a wide range.** Picking a 1957 birthday by paging a month grid is miserable.
-Picking the year first is not.
+- **Drill down through a wide range quickly.** Picking a 1967 birthday by paging though an endless people-who-are-younger-than-me grid is depressing...
+I mean, I _assume_ its depressing for people born in 1967 and other [Before Recycling Bin](https://en.wikipedia.org/wiki/Recycling_bin) years, whereas picking a year is _nostalgic_ and who doesn't like nostalgia?!
+- **It's not really customisable.** I mean it is crazy flexible, but not really any fun to use and it is usually at least a sprints worth of "Lets make our own datepicker" plus half a sprint of "WTF were we smoking last week?
+Just use the native version"

-Those two cases are the whole point of this chronological mamal.
+Those two (and a half) cases are the whole point of this chronological mamal.
 If you need a general-purpose day picker, use the native one.

 ## Install